cython/cython/docs/src/reference/compilation.rst

 ``overflowcheck`` (True / False)
     If set to True, raise errors on overflowing C integer arithmetic operations.
-Incurs a slight runtime penalty, but much faster than using Python ints.
+Incurs a modest runtime penalty, but is much faster than using Python ints.
 Default is False.

+``overflowcheck.fold`` (True / False)
+    If set to True, and overflowcheck is True, check the overflow bit for nested, side-effect-free arithmetic expressions once rather than at every step.
+Depending on the compiler, architecture, and optimization settings, this may help or hurt performance.
+A simple suite of benchmarks can be found in ``Demos/overflow_perf.pyx``.
+Default is True.

 ``embedsignature`` (True / False)
     If set to True, Cython will embed a textual copy of the call